 Where it is identified that a job seeker is deliberately submitting non genuine or poor-quality applications, they can face consequences under the Targeted Compliance Framework (TCF), including payment penalties.

 Mutual obligation requirements are the things job seekers agree to do each month in return for payment.
 They are listed in their Job Plan or Participation Plan.

 Job seekers with providers are required to:

-- review and agree to a Job Plan
+- agree to a Job Plan

 - participate in activities

 Payment suspensions and penalties will apply for job seekers who do not meet their mutual obligation requirements.

 This will be governed by the demerit system as outlined in the Targeted Compliance Framework.